Serverless monitoring for AWS Lambda offers in-depth performance monitoring for your Lambda functions. This document

 To view your Lambda data in New Relic: Go to one.newrelic.com, click Entity explorer.
 In the left nav under Amazon Web Services, click Lambda functions.

-For more about New Relic One, see Intro to New Relic One.
+For more about our UI, see Intro to New Relic One.

 If you can't find your Lambda data:

-Here are descriptions of the UI pages available for New Relic Lambda monitoring:
+Here are descriptions of the UI pages available for our Lambda monitoring:

 The Summary page displays charts that give you a quick view into the most important performance data.
 If available, this will feature data gathered from APM agent instrumentation.

 The CloudWatch metrics page displays Lambda data that comes from AWS CloudWatch.
 Charts include: invocation counts, duration, throttles, and error counts.

 The Distributed tracing page shows distributed traces that include the monitored Lambda function.
 For details about this feature, see Distributed tracing.

 The Invocations page lets you filter your invocations by attribute, and view duration, throughput, external calls, and invocation breakdowns.